ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/security-permissions.md

 ## Disable security using the *securityEnabled* parameter

-The securityEnabled-flag can disable authentification for the complete Kadai functionality if set to false.
+The securityEnabled-flag can disable authentification for the complete TASKANA functionality if set to false.
 The default value of the flag is true.
 You can change the value by specifying the *securityEnabled* parameter of the constructor of TaskanaEngineConfiguration.
 ```
 TaskanaEngineConfiguration(DataSource dataSource, boolean useManagedTransactions,
         boolean securityEnabled, String propertiesFileName, String propertiesSeparator)